 Video Resume Script Writing

-Producing a video CV involves a lot of time and effort.
-The first thing you need to do is to outline the script for your video resume before diving into it.
+Although producing a video CV involves a bit more time and effort, the first thing you need to do is also to outline the script for your resume before diving into it.

 A video resume script can help you to control the structure of the video resume.
 So before you start writing, you need to know the general structure of a video CV: